vlagh3/hugo_web/content/writeups/htb/craft.md

 By looking at the source code we can see gogs and api subdomains

-So I just modified the  /etc/hosts to the following in order to access them.
+So I just modified the `/etc/hosts` to the following in order to access them:
 ```
 10.10.10.110    craft.htb gogs.craft.htb api.craft.htb
 ```